The Infant Development and the Environment Study

 Mother and child visits for TIDES II will take place at the Ob/Gyn Ultrasound service at 125 Lattimore Rd.
 Our Lattimore facility is easy to get to, on the bus line, and parking is free.
 Enter building through the West Entrance, turn right and walk through the door to the Women’s Health Practice/Ultrasound Suite.
 Give your name to the Ultrasound receptionist, and our team will meet you in the waiting area to the right.

 Emily S. Barrett, PhD

-Assistant Professor of Obstetrics and Gynecology and Public Health Sciences at the University of Rochester Medical Center.
+Adjunct Associate Professor of Obstetrics and Gynecology and Public Health Sciences at the University of Rochester Medical Center.

 Dr. Barrett is the TIDES II center director for the Rochester, NY study site.
 Dr. Barrett’s research focuses on how environmental exposures across the life course affect reproductive function.
 Dr. Barrett first became interested in this topic during her doctoral work in Biological Anthropology at Harvard University, where her dissertation focused on understand variation in women’s ovarian function.
 She has since expanded her work to examine how endocrine-disrupting exposures, including environmental chemicals and stress, may impact reproductive development.
 To that end, she has worked on several large pregnancy cohort studies including the National Children’s Study and TIDES.
 She is also principal investigator of the Study of Early Life and Fertility (SELF) and Understanding Pregnancy Signals and Infant Development (UPSIDE).